 In a small bowl, whisk the sour cream with the eggs and vanilla.

 Add the egg mixture into saucepan mixture and whisk.
-Add the flour and baking soda until mixed.
+Sift in the the gfJules Flour and baking soda and whisk until mixed.

-Pour into the prepared pan and bake for 35-40 minutes, or until a cake tester inserted into the center of the cake comes out fairly clean or with crumbs, not wet.
+Pour into the prepared pan and bake for 35-40 minutes, or until a toothpick inserted into the center of the cake comes out fairly clean or with crumbs, not wet.
 Time will differ depending on the pan, so rely on the toothpick test.